openharmony-gitee-mirror/ark_ts2abc/ts2panda/README.md

 ### ts2panda
-ts2panda aims to translate JavaScript source files into ARK bytecode which could be executed by the ARK runtime.
+ts2panda aims to translate JavaScript source files into ark bytecode which could be executed by the ark runtime.

-The whole converter could be splited into several phases.
+the whole converter could be splited into several phases.
-* tsc(TypeScript compiler) automatically builds the AST for us
+* tsc(TypeScript compiler) automatically build the AST for us
 * translate TypeScript AST into panda instruction arrays
 * apply several passes with the instruction arrays, including:
     * [register allocator](doc/register_allocator.md)